Last Updated on

 Another method (which I have used and hardly see anyone else talking about it) is to simply ask your existing clients if they would like to have a guest post on their blog.

 Most of them will be happy to have a free post from you.
-After all, they are already paying you money for it.
+After all, they are already paying you money for it and it will be a simple addition to your freelance writing portfolio.

 You can also find a few tips for live links in this article.